Best Brined Pork Chops

 • Bay leaves– A bay leaf adds pepperiness with a slight minty flavor, it brightens the brine.

-• Garlic- Leaving the garlic whole allows them to leach flavor, but not be overly garlicky.
+• Garlic- Leaving the garlic whole allows it to leach flavor, but not be overly garlicky.

 • Whole black peppercorns– Flavors the brine without leaving behind unsightly little black specks.